KRobinson414/katies-nc-news/UserStories.md

 # Note regarding BOLD user stories:

-Infinite scroll / pagination to be covered in Tuesday's lecture User login / auth to be covered in Tuesday's lecture Voting / optimistic rendering to be covered in Wednesday's lecture Error handling / error pages to be covered in Thursday's lecture
+Voting / optimistic rendering to be covered in Wednesday's lecture Error handling / error pages to be covered in Thursday's lecture